MikeFreyberger/multi-bit-sec/README.md

  [ 0.07        5          4          3          0.05]]

  This indicates the inout sources with the corresponding probabilities (column 0) will be encoded by one of three corespnding encodings, indicated by columns 1-3.
 Column 4 indicates the amount of distortion intoduced by the source symbol.

+ Send any question to mdf3@princeton.edu.